 We'd also strongly advise that you try the activities yourself!

 Of course from a child's first scribbles as a toddler, his or her drawings are experimental in nature.
 Continuing to feed this natural impulse is vital.
 Many of our resources help facilitators and pupils continue this exploration and you can visit a list of some of experimental projects here.

 Our experimental drawing projects are generally about enabling children to develop their own drawing language and to make and follow their own drawing decisions.
 This can only begin to happen when pupils begin to build familiarity with materials and techniques, and begin to develop an understanding of what each media can do for them.
-So for this reason, we advocate starting with an exploration of the medium, in a loosely structered sesssion.
+So for this reason, we advocate enabling children to explore medium from a very young age, in a loosely structured session.